_M1_2865.jpg

-Leon Smith, Executive Director
+Leon Smith, Esq., Executive Director

 Sana Fadel, Deputy Director

 Sana Fadel serves as Deputy Director and is primarily responsible for CfJJ's legislative advocacy and is the lead organizer of the statewide Massachusetts Juvenile Justice Reform Coalition.
-Prior to joining CfJJ, Sana was the Director of Public Policy at Rosie’s Place, a sanctuary for poor and homeless women in Boston where she led campaigns on access to substance abuse treatment, strengthening families involved with the child welfare system, and improving services for customers applying for and receiving public benefits.
+Prior to joining CfJJ, Sana was the Director of Public Policy at Rosie’s Place, a sanctuary for poor and homeless women in Boston where she led campaigns on access to substance use treatment, strengthening families involved with the child welfare system, and improving services for customers applying for and receiving public benefits.
 She was responsible for advocating at the state-level on issues affecting Rosie’s Place guests as well as empowering them through voter mobilization and advocacy trainings.
 Sana holds a Masters in Public Administration from Columbia University, New York and a Bachelors of Fine Arts from Augusta State University, Georgia.

-Alex Danesco, Development Director
+Alex Danesco, Consultant

 Alex joined CfJJ in November 2017.
 His work has included direct service, program management, board management, capacity building and resource development at three community based, youth serving organizations in Boston.
 After graduating with a degree in Philosophy from Boston College in 1997, he worked for the West End House Boys and Girls Club in Brighton, where he served as Associate Executive Director.
 In this role he managed all operations of the organization’s positive youth development programming, through six core areas as developed by the Boys and Girls Clubs of America.
 He then served as Executive Director of the Commonwealth Tenants Association expanding services to the youth and families of the Commonwealth Housing Development.
 From 2012 to 2017, he served as Development and Program Director and at MissionSAFE, a Roxbury based, teen-serving organization, where he focused on corporate and individual philanthropy, and program management.
 Alex holds a Master’s Degree in Youth Development Leadership from Clemson University in Clemson, SC.